 In the midline of the dorsal surface, there is a central ridge of bone, called the median sacral crest.
 It is formed by the fusion of the spinous processes of the first three sacral vertebrae.
 It gives attachment to the supraspinous ligament.

 The intermediate sacral crests are formed by the fusion of the sacral articular processes.
 The posterior sacroiliac ligaments are attached along this crest.
 It should be noted that the superior articulating process of S1 and the inferior articulating process of S5 are not fused.
 Therefore, the former articulates with the inferior articulating process of L5, while the latter – also known as the sacral cornu – articulates with the coccygeal cornu (superior articulating process of coccyx).

 Finally, the transverse processes of the five sacral bones fuse to form the lateral sacral crests, which offers a point of attachment to the posterior sacroiliac ligaments as well as the sacrotuberous ligament.
-Fortunately, the fusion of these processes is not complete, therefore the sacral nerve fibers are allowed to enter and leave the central canal by way of the four pairs of posterior sacral foramina.
+The fusion of these processes is not complete, allowing the sacral nerve fibres to enter and leave the central canal by way of the four pairs of posterior sacral foramina.

 The pelvic surface of the sacrum is less remarkable than the dorsal surface.
 In the adult, the surface is marked by four transverse lines – the remnants of the fused sacral intervertebral discs (fusion of the sacral vertebrae begins at age 20).